JavaWiz1/dt-fileviewer-web/README.md

 This provides a quick way to view logs on target servers without ssh'ing to them to view the files.

+## Caveats
+- Assumes files will be growing at the end.
+If inserts or deletes, output not reliable.

 # Features
 - Initializes basic configuration on 1st run.
 - Configuration UI to manage (add/mod/del) exposed log (i.e. text) file entries.
 - UI tails file when viewing.
 - Displays host server information (name, ip, cpu info, memory info, ...)

 # Requires